How To Stop Damp in Bathroom?

 If your property is suffering from penetrating damp then you will first need to locate where moisture is entering the property.
 You will need the help of a building contractor to fix the guttering, damaged roof or repair windows if they are poorly installed.

-If your bathroom is located on the ground level of the building and was built pre 1950s then there is a chance it is susceptible to rising damp.
+If your bathroom is located on the ground level of the building and was built before the 1950s then there is a chance it is susceptible to rising damp.
 If your property is suffering from rising damp, then the best solution is to have a damp proof course installed.

 While it is not the cheapest of fixes, it will ensure that your bathroom is left rising damp free.
-The installation of a damp proof course or damp proof membrane should be carried out by a specialist.
+The installation of a damp proof course should be carried out by a specialist.
 A specialist will inject a damp proof course into the wall which will then act as a barrier to stop moisture from rising.

 Stop Bathroom Damp Today and Prevent Further Damage in the Future